AdKats/AdKats/README.md

     <li>
         <b>Player Assist.</b>
         Player's want to play with their friends, but you don't want to imbalance the teams?
-The assist command lets all players join the weak team together to help them out and squad up without hurting the server.
+The assist command lets any player join the weak team to help them out and squad up with friends without hurting the server.
     </li>
     <li>
         <b>Yell/Say Pre-Recording.</b>